mattboentoro/Simple-Drawing-Program-Part-2/README.md

 ```
 (linewidth 5)
 (color 0 0 1)
-(rotate 45)(rect 100 100 100 100)
+(rotate (rect 100 100 100 100) 45)
 ```

 ## PostScript

-The output of your program will be a PostScript document.
-You can view a PostScript file with any PostScript viewer.
+The output of your program will be an Encapsulated PostScript (EPS) document.
+You can view an EPS file with any PostScript viewer.
 A popular one is gv available on Linux.
-A PostScript file has the following form:
+An EPS file has the following form:
 ```
-%!PS-Adobe-3.1
+%!PS-Adobe-3.0 EPSF-3.0
+%%BoundingBox: 0 0 1239 1752
 commands
-showpage
 ```
 The commands of the PostScript language are in postfix notation.
 The actual PostScript language is free form, meaning operands and operators can be separated by arbitrary whitespace.
 Your output, however, must mimic